Giftbit/sam-scaffold/typescript/README.md

 Linting is running a program that checks the source code for potential style and logical problems.
 The linter is set up to be run with: `npm run lint`.

-Linting is provided by [TSLint](https://palantir.github.io/tslint/) in TypeScript.
+Linting is provided by [ESLint](http://eslint.org/) with a [TypeScript plugin](https://typescript-eslint.io/).
 Check out the documentation for adjusting the rules to suit your preferred style.

 ## Unit testing